 It is a fairly quiet borough because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Sykesville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Sykesville has few renters and college students.
 But the biggest reason it is quieter in Sykesville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Sykesville may be for you.

-Sykesville is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Sykesville does not have a public transit system used by locals to get to and from work.

-The education level of Sykesville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.26% of adults 25 and older in Sykesville have a college degree.
+In terms of college education, Sykesville is nearly on par with the US average for all cities of 21.84%: 17.26% of adults 25 and older in Sykesville have a bachelor's degree or advanced degree.

 The per capita income in Sykesville in 2022 was $28,895, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $115,580 for a family of four.
 However, Sykesville contains both very wealthy and poor people as well.